Bottled water: Pakistan

 Due to contaminated water being widespread, in the mid-1980s urban families started installing filtration units at home.
 This later developed into companies providing mineral water delivery services at home.
 Use of these 1 USgal bottles that could be attached to a dispenser is still widespread.

 Bottled water was made famous by one of the largest marketing campaigns in Pakistan history undertaken by Nestle.
-Other bottlers include dozens of local ones, Coca-Cola, Pepsi, Mineral Drops by water icon, Nature, Vey, Nova Pure Water Larkana, Mina Water, Great Water Islamabad, and Dew Drop.
+In 1998, Pakistan became the birthplace for the Nestle Pure Life bottled water brand.
+Other bottlers include dozens of local ones, Coca-Cola, Pepsi, Mineral Drops by water icon, Nature, Vey, Nova Pure Water Larkana, Mina Water, Great Water Islamabad, Murree Sparklettes and Dew Drop.
 Other imported brands such as Evian also began marketing in the country.

 United States

 The U.S. is the second largest consumer market for bottled water in the world, followed by Mexico, Indonesia, and Brazil.
 China surpassed the United States to take the lead in 2013.
 In 2016, bottled water outsold carbonated soft drinks (by volume) to become the number one packaged beverage in the U.S. In 2018, bottled water consumption increased to 14 billion gallons, up 5.8 percent from 2017, with the average American drinking 41.9 gallons of bottled water annually.

 In the United States, bottled water and tap water are regulated by different federal agencies: the Food and Drug Administration (FDA) regulates bottled water and the Environmental Protection Agency (EPA) regulates the quality of tap water.
-The International Bottled Water Association (IBWA) is headquartered in Alexandria, VA.
+The International Bottled Water Association (IBWA) is headquartered in Alexandria, Virginia.

 From 1970 (16 brands) over 1998 (50 brands) to 2012 (195 brands), the number of mineral water brands in the U.S. has grown exponentially.